11 Must-Try Gardening Tips for Newbs

 Be Selective When Picking Shrubs

 When selecting shrubs for container gardening, it's important to keep the plant's mature size and growth rate in mind.
 Slow growers that maintain a small, compact shape, like this Japanese pieris 'Flamingo' are an ideal choice.
 With glossy dark leaves year-round and clusters of pink urn-shaped flowers in early spring, this shade-loving shrub will add color and year-round interest to even the smallest of outdoor areas.
-Get more tips for selecting the right shrub for your container garden.

 Opt for Low-Care Succulents